 Joy, Sweetness, and Good Luck

 A beloved being to many, the hummingbird is also a symbol of good luck.
 These nectar-drinking beings tell you to live la dolce vita – the sweet life.
 Life can be hard on the Earthly plane.
 There are countless challenges and lessons to be learned as you evolve on your soul’s journey.
-Yet hummingbirds, just by being here, in all of their joyful, magnificent beauty, draw your attention to themselves and to flowers.
+Yet the hummingbird, just by being here, in all of their joyful, magnificent beauty, draw your attention to themselves and to flowers.

 The hummingbird spirit animal reminds you that good luck happens when you are receptive and open to the beauty and wonder in life.
 An affirmation of the hummingbird is, “I make good luck happen.”
 Everything starts in your mind.
 Visualizing and being receptive to the beauty that exists here on Earth, can guide you to living your ideal life.